jfernandz/jfernandz/README.md

-> There's that line from Newton about standing on the shoulders of giants.
+> ## There's that line from Newton about standing on the shoulders of giants.
 We're all standing on Dennis' shoulders.
 >
-> -- <em>Brian Kernighan</em>
+> -- *Brian Kernighan*

 <!--
 **jfernandz/jfernandz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.